 The benefits of our efforts, however, are enormous.
 It massively improves the likelihood of a thorough and correct understanding of the situation, of building rapport, trust and willingness to cooperate or collaborate and is in fact far more personally satisfying.

 It can, however, be difficult, taking practice and regular reminding.
 Recently my son was invited to a roller-skating catch up with a few friends.
-Their mothers are all women I particularly like, who I could probably say in fact, are my favourite mums in the school.
-Two of them I hadn’t seen in some time.
+Their mothers are all women I really like, two of whom I hadn’t seen in some time.
 Admittedly the skate rink is a difficult environment with relatively loud music and the kids coming and going from the table as they spied fresh batches of chips arriving, but to be frank, it’s not radically different from many work environments with their open plan offices, birthday cake morning teas and desk-side drop-ins.
 Listening, particularly under those circumstances, requires focused concentration.
 In my case at the skate rink, I had to consciously make effort to make full eye contact, connect, pull myself fully into the conversation and keep myself there.

 I remember a lovely and wonderfully honest lady in a workshop one day talking about how you should never invite her for a coffee meeting because she’s so busy people-watching and distracted by thoughts like “ooh, nice handbag” that it becomes a complete waste of time.